apptainer/apptainer-userdocs/build_a_container.rst

 .. code::

-   $ sudo singularity build --sandbox lolcow/ library://lolcow
+   $ sudo {command} build --sandbox lolcow/ library://lolcow

 The resulting directory operates just like a container in a SIF file.
 To make changes within the container, use the ``--writable`` flag when you